Local moving companies in Missouri

 How long does a move from Missouri to Des Moines take?

-The time it takes to move from Missouri to Des Moines, IA depends on where you’re starting and the kind of moving option you choose.
-No matter which route you go, packing and loading your stuff typically takes a day or less, even if you’re handling it all on your own.
+How long it takes to move from Missouri to Des Moines, IA depends on your starting point and the type of move you select.
+Regardless of your choice, packing and loading your belongings usually only takes a day or less, even when you’re doing it yourself.

 Planning a move from northern Missouri to Des Moines?
 Be prepared for a longer haul.
 If you’re renting a truck, set aside one to two days for the journey.
 Your travel time will depend on your route and how many breaks you take.